I’ve Been Meaning to Write This

 Life’s the same.
 It doesn’t care about your titles.
 It cares about your reps.

-Not how loud you talk—but how well you listen.
+Not how loud you talk, but how well you listen.

-Not how often you win—but how you show up when you lose.
+Not how often you win, but how you show up when you lose.

 I’ll write about fatherhood.
 About leadership.
 About starting over.

-But if you’re looking for something real—a quiet voice from the sideline calling you back to yourself—
+If you’re looking for something real, a quiet voice from the sideline calling you back to yourself, then I hope you’ll stay awhile.

 I’ve got more to say.